Kingfrankbob/CsharpTraining/README.md

 # Projects
 The themes are written in the folder, and the namespaces are just silly!
-#To run each?
+# To run each?
-Navigate to the seperate folders and do the "dotnet run" command, or you can build it if you'd like first to make sure its good.
+Navigate to the separate folders and do the "dotnet run" command, or you can build it if you'd like first to make sure its good.